kapilsh/kapilsh.github.io/_posts/2024-09-04-deep-dive-into-triton-internals-3.md

   python/tutorials/01-vector-add.py
 ```

-This will put the compiled kernel and IR artifacts in `~/.triton/cache/` directory.
-For example, on my machine:
+> This will put the compiled kernel and IR artifacts in `~/.triton/cache/` directory.
+{: .prompt-tip}

+After compilation, I see the following files in the cache directory:

 ```shell
 -> % ll -R ~/.triton/cache